 - talk more to smart people about what I should do

-- figure out how much random internet wandering is worth (I made a list of all the most useful things that I've learned in my life, and almost all were due to random internet wandering)
+- figure out how much random internet wandering is worth (I made a list

 - spend more time thinking about long-term strategy